 If the weather is right, the Ice Cave is generally only accessible until February/March.
 Vendors are not permitted to charge an extra fee for visits to the ice caves at the Apostle Islands National Lakeshore.

-Visitors should go to It’s a one-mile trek up over the ice to get to the Apostle Islands.
-The weather is always dangerous, even when Northern Wisconsin is at its cold and blustery best because it’s lake ice.
+Visitors should go to It’s a one-mile trek over the ice to get to the Apostle Islands.
+The weather is always dangerous, even when Northern Wisconsin is at its cold and windy best because it’s lake ice.

-Beginning at Meyers Beach, you’ll be hiking 2 miles into an extensive cave system so gloves and a hat are a must, as is sturdy footwear such as ice cleats.
+Beginning at Meyers Beach, you’ll be hiking 2 miles into an extensive cave system, so gloves and a hat are necessary, as is sturdy footwear such as ice cleats.
 Make sure to layer your clothing because you will be active while outdoors.

 What to Bring to the Apostle Islands National Lakeshore in Winter

-If significant snowfalls before you arrive you can use snowshoes to get a smoother walk.
-Make sure to stay covered – in good clothing and drink – for hours at the beach during the day.
+If there is significant snowfall before you arrive, you can use snowshoes for a smoother walk.
+Stay covered – in good clothing and drink – for hours at the beach during the day.

 Keep in mind that there are no facilities available for this hike once it has begun.
-You may wish to take overland gear with you as well if you expect to spend a lot of time exploring the ice caves.
-For many people, the average trip will take about 3 hours to hike out, hike back, and explore the caves.
+You may also wish to take overland gear with you if you expect to spend a lot of time exploring the ice caves.
+For many, the average trip will take about 3 hours to hike out, hike back, and explore the caves.

 See Related: The Ultimate Ice Hotel Experience